metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

 The following example will show some of the general operations available in RasterFrames.
 In it we will be using the [_MODIS Nadir BRDF-Adjusted Surface Reflectance Data Product_][NBAR] from NASA, which is directly available in [Amazon Web Services (AWS) Public Data Set (PDS)][PDS].
 We will be using the RasterFrames MODIS catalog data source, and SQL as our language (as noted above, Python, Java, and Scala are also options).
+We will compute the monthly global average of a [vegetation index][NDVI] in 2017 and see how it varies.

+> **Note**: RasterFrames version 0.8.0-RC1 was used in this example.

-The first step is to load our MODIS catalog data source into a table:
+The first step is to load our MODIS catalog data source into a table and see what it provides:

 ```sql
 CREATE TEMPORARY VIEW modis USING `aws-pds-modis`;